 - links to other services including counselling and legal advice.

 Where can I get this service?

-The cohealth Western Victims Assistance Program is located in Footscray and we also have staff collocated at:
+The cohealth Western Victims Assistance Program is located in Footscray and we also have staff colocated at:

 Werribee Police Station (134 Princes Hwy, Werribee)